-In the 70’s the diagnosis of autism was hardly known worldwide and in Israel (Feinstein, 2010).
-Those who were familiar with autism mostly attributed it to parents’ emotionless care of their children (Waltz, 2013; Eyal, 2010).
-Professor Zimerman the head of the Tel Ha’shomer daycare facility for autistic kids since 1975, who recently passed away, was interviewed to the autism Israeli history project, and recalled:
+In the 1970s, the diagnosis of autism was hardly known worldwide or in Israel (Feinstein, 2010).
+Those who were familiar with autism mostly attributed it to parents’ emotionless care of their children (Eyal, 2010; Waltz, 2013).
+Professor Zimmerman the head of the Tel HaShomer’s daycare facility for autistic children since 1975, who recently passed away, was interviewed as part of the autism Israeli history project, and recalled:

-The psychoanalytic it wasn’t just Kanner […] he was followed by a whole school of thought a psychoanalytic thought that blame the mother, and generations of psychoanalytically trained psychologists mainly […] just continued with it and they continued with it here [in Israel] and it is still going on it hasn’t stopped […] but then it was the leading paradigm (Zimerman, autism oral history project).
+The psychoanalytic perspective wasn’t just Kanner’s […] he was followed by a whole school of psychoanalytic thought that blamed the mother, and generations of psychoanalytically trained psychologists mainly […] just continued with it and they continued with it here [in Israel] and it is still going on.
+It hasn’t stopped […] but then it was the leading paradigm (Zimmerman, autism oral history project).

-Professor Zimerman, confirmed that in Israel, like in many countries around the globe mainly north Atlantic countries, the theory that parents were to blame for their autistic children difference was well-accepted.
-In north Atlantic countries these circumstances evoked parents to create alternatives for their children and establish self-help or advocacy organizations (Eyal, 2010; Waltz, 2013).
-In Israel it appears the situation was no different.
-Zimerman mentioned:
+Professor Zimmerman, confirmed that in Israel, like in many countries around the globe mainly North Atlantic countries, the theory that parents were to blame for their autistic children’s differences was well-accepted.
+In North Atlantic countries, these circumstances drove parents to create alternatives for their children and establish self-help or advocacy organizations (Eyal, 2010; Waltz, 2013).
+In Israel, it appears the situation was no different.
+Zimmerman mentioned:

-What happened in Israel that the leadership for… or the motivation to do something for autistic kids came from the parents not from the professionals […] but that was very important because the parents knew intuitively that they weren’t to blame.
+What happened in Israel was that the leadership for… or the motivation to do something for autistic kids came from the parents not from the professionals […] but that was very important because the parents knew intuitively that they weren’t to blame.
 (Professor Zimerman, autism history project).

-In addition, to confirming that in Israel like in north Atlantic countries the incentive to promote services for autistic children came from parents who knew they should not be blamed for their children difference, Professor Zimerman note that professionals were not active in promoting services.
-In this void, the parents’ quest to promote solutions for their children have begun in the call for establishing a facility in Tel Aviv Area.
-From 1968 parents of autistic children who organized under Nitzan organization for children with learning disabilities (Nitzan Association, n.d.) have applied to Knessent members and the Health Minister Mr. Y. Barzilai for finding a solution for their autistic children who did not have any suitable educational facility (Derrin, 1968).
-The parents after continues efforts which involved securing the placement and the funds (The parents committee, 1969; Shiba, 1969) achieved a first triumph for their children as the ministry of health established the first daycare facility for autistic children at Tel Hashomer hospital, the daycare later Prof. Zimerman have directed.
+In addition to confirming that in Israel, as in North Atlantic countries, the incentive to promote services for autistic children came from parents who knew they should not be blamed for their children’s difference, Professor Zimmerman notes that professionals were not active in promoting services.
+In this context, the parents’ quest to promote solutions for their children began with the call to establish a facility in the Tel Aviv area.
+From 1968, parents of autistic children, who organized under the Nitzan organization for children with learning disabilities, (Nitzan Association, n.d.) applied to Knesset members and the Health Minister Y. Barzilai to find a solution for their autistic children for whom no suitable educational facility was available (Derrin, 1968).
+The parents, after continuous efforts, which involved securing the placement and the funds (The Parents Committee, 1969; Shiba, 1969), achieved their first victory for their children when the Ministry of Health established the first daycare facility for autistic children at Tel HaShomer hospital – the daycare later directed by Prof. Zimmerman.

-Mishori complement this history and explain how given the only option for autistic children who got too old to be educated in Tel Ha’shomer daycare was to be hospitalized in psychiatric wards, parents decided to establish the first school for autistic children Yahdaiv (Mishori, 2014, p.189).
-The model, however, the parents adopted for operating Yahdaiv school was different than the daycare in Tel Hashomer hospital.
-Instead of state-run facility with an active parents committee, a parents-run facility partially financed by the education ministry under the umbrella of Alut who was established in 1974.
-Later following the murder of Ofer Avigdori by his grandfather in 1980 (Mishori, 2014 p.193-194; Tzvi, 1980), the leadership of Alut invested their efforts in promoting long term housing solution for autistic individuals.
-Mishori recalled in her book:
+Mishori explains how, in the face of the only option for autistic children too old to be educated at the Tel HaShomer daycare being hospitalization in psychiatric wards, parents decided to establish the first school for autistic children, Yahdaiv (Mishori, 2014, p.189).
+The model adopted by the parents for operating the Yahdaiv school was different from the daycare at the Tel HaShomer hospital.
+Instead of being a state-run facility with an active parents’ committee, it was a parent-run facility, established in 1974, and partially financed by the Ministry of Education under the umbrella of Alut.
+Later, following the murder of Ofer Avigdori by his grandfather in 1980 (Tzvi, 1980; Mishori, 2014, pp.193–194), the leadership of Alut invested their efforts in promoting long-term housing solutions for autistic individuals.
+Mishori recalls in her book: